KhronosGroup/SyclParallelSTL/README.md

 * inner\_product: Parallel iteration (one work-item per 2 elements) on device.
 * transform\_reduce : Parallel iteration (one work-item per 2 elements) on device.

-Some optimizations are implemented, for example, the ability of passing iterators to buffers rather than STL containers to reduce the amount of information copied in and out, and the ability of specifying a queue to the SYCL policy so that queue is used for the various kernels (potentially enabling asynchronous execution of the calls).
+Some optimizations are implemented.
+For example:

+* the ability to pass iterators to buffers rather than STL containers to reduce the amount of information copied in and out
+* the ability to specify a queue to the SYCL policy so that the queue is used for the various kernels (potentially enabling asynchronous execution of the calls).

 Building the project
 ----------------------

+This project currently supports the SYCL beta implementation from Codeplay, ComputeCPP.
+It is not currently tested on the open-source triSYCL implementation.

 The project uses CMake 3.0.2 in order to produce build files.
 More recent versions may work.